-Afterwards we tried the heated indoor pool that had fantastic ocean views as well.
-What a wonderful base for touring Western Madeira we had found!
-So peaceful and balanced, yet knowing that there were so many other hotel guests.
-And we were so centrally located to the area!
+Afterwards we tried the heated indoor pool.
+Here the water temperature was pleasant and there were ocean views as well.
+What a wonderful base for touring Western Madeira we have!
+So peaceful and balanced, yet knowing that there are so many other hotel guests.
+And we are so centrally located to the area!

 Enjoying the indoor pool after a day’s drive

 The pool area was dark in colour and ultra modern like the whole hotel.
-A good idea was that old water pipes were used in many places as interior decoration.
+A great idea was to use old water pipes in places as interior decoration.
 Never seen anything like that!

 Downstairs we found an exhibition on sugar cane farming and industry.
-And more building materials used as decoration!
+And here, too, building materials were used as decoration.

 Savoy Saccharum interiors, Calheta

-Somebody recommended us the hotel’s a la carte restaurant so we decided to dine there.
+The staff recommended we should dine in the hotel’s a la carte restaurant so we did that

-The dinner was very good and tasty and as I asked about the wines the waiter gave us a presentation on Madeira wines.
-And he took this photo of us since we are not good at selfies.
+The dinner was very good and as I asked about the wines the waiter gave us a presentation on Madeira wines.
+And as we are not good in taking selfies he helped us and took this photo of us two at dinner table.

 Dining in a Calheta restaurant: Savoy Saccharum